 Highlighting duplicates is one of the best ways to get an overview of the state of your data.
-Unfortunately, most of the data we tend to work with contains partial matches, punctuation marks or are that variables which significantly throw off traditional methods you might know.
-However, with Flookup, the story is very different.
+Unfortunately, most of the data we work with contains partial matches, punctuation marks or are that variables which significantly throw off traditional methods you might know of or use.
+However, with Flookup, we handle text a little differently.

-We can see that, in the illustration above, that the column showing cities has potential duplicates; we want to highlight the entire data set based on this column.
-We go about this by selecting our range of interest and then heading to Add-ons > Highlight duplicates > By percentage:
+We can see that, in the illustration above, that the column showing cities (column B) has potential duplicates.
+In order to highlight duplicate rows in the entire data set based on this column, we start by selecting our range of interest and then heading to Add-ons > Highlight duplicates > By percentage as shown below:

 In the next window we make necessary adjustments, specifically the column we want to analyse for duplicates and the minimum level of percentage similarity that we desire.
 This window also displays the number of columns you have selected to help guide you with adjusting the "Column index":

 After running the function, duplicates are highlighted in yellow:

-But wait, there is more!
 We can also highlight duplicates by similarity in sound.
-To do this, we follow the same steps as above but this time we click Add-ons > Highlight duplicates > By sound:
+To do this, we follow the same steps shown above, but this time we access the function located at Add-ons > Highlight duplicates > By sound:

 A window, which also shows the number of columns selected, pops up prompting you to enter the column to analyse: